The Journal of Fourier Analysis and Applications

-- Congratulations to our NWC students, Travis Andrews, Timothy Doster, and Clare Wickman, for having very sucessful PhD defenses.
+- Congratulations to our NWC students, Alex Cloninger, Travis Andrews, Timothy Doster, and Clare Wickman, for having very successful PhD defenses.

 - The University of Maryland undergradute team in the Mathematical Modeling Competition was declared a Meritorious Winner.
 They finished in the top 7.5% of teams that submitted their problem and was one of 27 teams in the United States declared Meritorious Winners.
 Congratulations to all!

 - A Proceedings webpage has been built for The February Fourier Talks 2014 containing some videos and slides of talks from this year's FFT.

 - The Norbert Wiener Center is now on Facebook!
 Like us for updates on FFT, seminar, and other news!
 Be sure to invite your friends too!
 In addition, the NWC has a completely updated Wikipedia page.
 Be sure to check it out!